sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 Enterprise & expensive systems use much more advanced policies.

 #### Clock Algorithm
-Approximation of LRU without needing a seperate timestamp per page.
+Approximation of LRU without needing a separate timestamp per page.
 Each page has a reference bit.
 When a page is accessed set to 1.

 When DBMS wants to evict, start from the head of the list & evict the first page with reference bit 0 (ie not been accessed since last check).
 If it was 1, then set it to 0 & move to next page.
 Remember the marker position of evicted.
 Need to check the pinned status of the page.

 If you reach the page you started at, then evict the first page you find.

 Problems : Sequential Flooding
 - A query performs a sequential scan that reads every page.
 This pollutes the buffer pool with pages that are read once & then never again.
 The most recently used page is actually the most unneeded page.
-Buffer Pool Bypass or differnet Buffer Pools can help with this.
+Buffer Pool Bypass or different Buffer Pools can help with this.

 #### Better Policies (LRU-K)

-Track history of last K references to each page as timestamps & cimpute the interval between subsequent accesses.
+Track history of last K references to each page as timestamps & compute the interval between subsequent accesses.
 The DBMS then uses this history to estimate the next time that page is going to be used.
 ML can also be heavily used in predicting which page will be used next.

 #### Localization

 Basically use of Buffer Bypass Buffer Pool
 The DBMS chooses which pages to evict based on a per txn/query basis.
 This minimizes the pollution of the buffer pool from which query.

-Ex: Postgres maintians a small ring buffer that is private to the query.
+Ex: Postgres maintains a small ring buffer that is private to the query.

 #### Priority Hints
-The DBMS what the context of each page during exection.
+The DBMS what the context of each page during execution.
 Based on query, it provides hints to buffer pool whether the page is important or not.

 ### Dirty Pages
 Fast: If a page is NOT dirty, then just DROP it.
 Slow: If a page is dirty, then write it to disk & then drop it.

-There are tradeffs between fast evictions vs dirty writing pages that will be not read again in the future.
+There are tradeoffs between fast evictions vs dirty writing pages that will be not read again in the future.

-Backgroun Writing: DBMS can periodically walk through the page table and write dirty pages to disk.
+Background Writing: DBMS can periodically walk through the page table and write dirty pages to disk.
 Then it can evict the page or unset the flag.
 Logs should also be maintained for disk writes.

 Github Copilot's recommendation: Adaptive Replacement Cache ARC improves on LRU by keeping track of both the most recently used pages & the most frequently used pages.
 It has 2 ghosts lists (B1 & B2) keeping track (just keys) of evicted pages from LRU & LFU buffers.
 It adjusts the size of the LRU & LFU buffers based on the hit rate of the pages in the ghosts lists.
 Hits in B1 will result in eviction of last element of B2.
 Actual implementation is more complex.